Lazy-Bing-Server/RegionFileUpdaterMulti-MCDR/README.md

 >
 > Note that **NEVER** risk using experimental stuff in production environment,
 >
-> Please point the commit you can reproduce the issue out before submit
+> Please tell us the commit you can reproduce the issue out before submit

 # Yes, I'm ready to have a try!